PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 # Your First GPU Job

 Using the GPUs on the Princeton HPC clusters is easy.
 Pick one of the applications below to get started.
-To obtain the materials to run the examples, use this command:
+To obtain the materials to run the examples, use these commands:

 ```
+$ ssh <NetID>@adroit.princeton.edu
+$ cd /scratch/network/<NetId>
 $ git clone https://github.com/PrincetonUniversity/gpu_programming_intro
 ```